alex-ironside/magazyn-patryka/FIREBASE_SETUP.md

       allow read, write: if request.auth != null && request.auth.uid == resource.data.userId;
       allow create: if request.auth != null && request.auth.uid == request.resource.data.userId;
     }

+    // Allow read access to categories for all authenticated users
+    // Categories are shared across all users match /categories/{document} {
+      allow read: if request.auth != null;
+      // For now, allow write access to all authenticated users
+      // You can restrict this to admin users only if needed allow write: if request.auth != null;
+    }
   }
 }
 ```